Some sales secrets never go out of style.

 That’s okay!
 When you create an environment of experimentation rather than rigid tradition, you give your team the chance to find awesome things that work.

-Did you know that studies have found that 80% of sales require five follow-ups after the inital point of contact… but most 44% of salespeople give up after only one?
+Did you know that studies have found that 80% of sales require five follow-ups after the initial point of contact… but most 44% of salespeople give up after only one?

 To consistently close deals, you are going to need to consistently be checking in on your prospects and clients with follow-ups.
 Follow-ups, simply put, are anytime you check back in with a client after your last communication.
 It can be an email nudge, a reminder phone call, an in-person coffee—whatever it takes to stay on your prospects’ radar.